dstar4138/libhotswap/README.md

 # LibHotSwap #

 LibHotSwap is an Erlang library used to aid in self-modifying code: easy updates of live running modules using Erlang's introspection, compiler, and internal module versioning mechanism.
 LibHotSwap can be built into a larger system with goals to become specialized or optimized, via the recognition of missing edge-cases with auto updates to it's own code.

-LibHotSwap can also be used in the testing of other modules by means of mocking function behaviour of system.
-Complex functions can temporarily be overwritten or whole modules (or single functions) can have functions injected with logging information.
+LibHotSwap can also be used in the testing of other modules by means of mocking dependencies and function behaviour of the system.
+Complex functions can be temporarily overwritten or whole modules (or even single function clauses) can be injected with logging information.

 Modules can even take on dynamic natures, with exports being added or removed during runtime.
 Think duck-typing where templates can inject functionality on modules for compatibility purposes.

 **NOTE:** LibHotSwap is currently being developed for use in an event processing